drborges/katana/Readme.md

 // Get an instance of katana's injector injector := katana.New()

-// Register the provider of *UserService with the injector injector.ProvideNew(&UserService{}, NewUserService)
+// Register a constructor function to provide instances of *UserService injector.ProvideNew(&UserService{}, NewUserService)

 // Grab a new instance of *UserService with all its dependencies injected